python/mypy/docs/source/extending_mypy.rst

 For such definition, mypy will call ``get_dynamic_class_hook("lib.dynamic_class")``.
 The plugin should create the corresponding ``mypy.nodes.TypeInfo`` object, and place it into a relevant symbol table.
+(Instances of this class represent classes in mypy and hold essential information such as qualified name, method resolution order, etc.)

 **get_customize_class_mro_hook()** can be used to modify class MRO (for example insert some entries there) before the class body is analyzed.